 Will the required subjects be offered every year?

-How do I change my Minor subject choices once I’ve applied?
+Can I change the Minor subject classes once I’ve applied?

-Can courses that qualify for the Minor also qualify for other Institute requirements?
+Can classes that qualify for the Minor also qualify for other Institute requirements like my major?

-Subjects taken under the Junior-Senior P/D/F grading option cannot be used for a Minor Program.
+No. Subjects taken under the Junior-Senior P/D/F grading option cannot be used for a minor program.
 More information ›

 Can I make substitutions?

-What happens if I can’t finish the Minor?
+What should I do if I can’t finish the Minor?

-Yes.
-All declared Energy Studies Minors gain access to the Energy Commons for as long as they are enrolled as an Energy Studies Minor.
+All Energy Studies Minors gain swipe access to the Energy Commons as soon as they complete and submit their minor application.